Ask Polly: ‘I’m Dying But I Want to Be in Love’

 Despite the fact that my days are mostly spent in doctor’s offices or lying in bed (or, frequently, both), I do the whole Tinder thing occasionally just for a sense of normalcy and, yes, male attention.
 I’m okay with most of these dates being one- or two-time things.
 It’s a salve, sure, but it’s fun, it gets me out of the house, and no one owes each other anything, which means I feel no need to disclose the fact that I’m a ticking, tumor-ridden time bomb.
 But when I do come across a guy where there’s some real potential (as is the case right now), I find myself both weaving an intricate web of lies to keep things cool in the present and steeling myself for the eventual parting of ways when I either tell them who I really am or break things off before that even happens.

 So my dilemma is this: How do I square my desire for a loving partner with my reality as it is?
 I want to believe there’s someone out there who I could not only open up to about my health but who would accept and love me in spite of it.
-But that feels like a fairy tale (FUCK YOU, FAULT IN OUR STARS etc).
+But that feels like a fairy tale (FUCK YOU, FAULT IN OUR STARS etc.).
 And even if it’s not a fairy tale, and that guy materialized, I would be wracked with guilt at the idea of even asking someone to get pulled into this terrifying, morbid mess.
 So, Polly, do I keep chasing the fairy tale?
 Do I give up entirely?
 Is there some other alternative I’m missing?
 Or is the salve the best I’m going to get until things are so bad that I no longer have the physical strength for any of it?

 Sincerely,